 Wheel Coordinate System

 You can see in this photo that the rider's weight on the left pedal causes a reaction force at the ground contact point with a component in the lateral or Y axis direction.
-This is the deflection I am measuring.
+This is the deflection I measured.

 How important is wheel stiffness?
-There are plenty of parameters besides wheel stiffness that have a much larger bearing on bicycle performance, such as aerodynamics and training.
+Plenty of parameters, for example those of aerodynamics and training, have a much larger bearing on bicycle performance than wheel stiffness.
 However, recently there has been debate about the lateral stiffness of bicycle wheels.
 The increasing popularity of Rolf wheels and the recent introduction of Shimano wheels has made people wonder whether low spoke count wheels can be stiff enough laterally.

 Howard Sutherland is quoted as saying "One measurement is worth 50 expert opinions", and so I decided to measure the lateral stiffness of as many wheels as I could get my hands on.
 While I was at it, I decided it might also be easy to answer some more academic questions about wheel stiffness in general.
 Measuring the lateral stiffness of all these wheels has two purposes, as I see it: